Justin01Wu/others/aws/aws.md

   https://s3-ap-southeast-1.amazonaws.com/justa.cn/CF_nested.png
 ```

+### Copy
+In the Copy operation, you set the same object as the source and target.
+In this way, you can
+- Change existing object metadata
+- Move objects across Amazon S3 locations
+- Rename objects by copying them and then deleting the original ones
+If you choose to update any of the object’s user-configurable metadata:
+- system-
+- or user-defined
+during the copy, then you must explicitly specify all of the user-configurable
+metadata present on the source object in your request, even if you are changing only one of the metadata values.

 ## EC2
 - After the user has assigned a secondary private IP address to his instance, he needs to configure the operating system on that instance to recognize the secondary private IP address.